AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/c-installation.md

 ---
 description: You must install Image Serving before you can use it.
-seo-description: You must install Image Serving before you can use it.
-seo-title: Installation

 solution: Experience Manager
 title: Installation
-uuid: 19e9599e-800b-4c22-9325-fc47b9e5e19a

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---